 - persuade people in more influential positions to act

-- S&A can be undertaken either as an individual or as a group
+- Short-term commitments can be done individually or as a group.

-- A responsible adult must supervise S&A activities and projects at all times
+- Teacher mentor must supervise SA activities and projects at all times.

 - A one-off event, which involves no preparation or follow-up